cpfaff/rbefdata_paper/paper/rbefdata.md

 Today scientists need to deal with a deluge of data in many different disciplines.
-While there are good solutions to assist researchers throughout the life cycle of data, the applicability of the solutions to a certain scientific domains often varies.
-We here introduce the `rbefata` package that connects the R statistics environment to the open source data management platform `BEFdata`.
+While there are good solutions to assist researchers throughout the life cycle of data, the applicability of the solutions to a certain scientific domain often varies.
+We here introduce the `rbefdata` package that connects the R statistics environment to the open source data management platform `BEFdata`.
 This platform has been developed and is used within the BEF-China experiment and is specialized in dealing with small and heterogeneous